 There is just something about seeing snow capped mountains.
 If you visit the Rocky Mountains in April, you’ll see plenty of these, and the highs usually don’t get out of the 40s during the day.
 The crowds are much, much lighter in April as well, since the crowds begin to turn out in late May until October.

 One downside to visiting in April is that the scenic Trail Ridge Road won’t be open.
+However, plenty of other great trails will be, including the popular Lumpy Ridge Loop Trail.
 The road’s opening dates vary year-by-year depending on weather, but the earliest it’s ever opened is May 7, which happened in 2002.
-Road conditions can vary greatly during the winter season, which April is at the tail end of.
-All visitors driving in the park between mid-October and early June should be prepared for winter driving conditions and should have vehicles with 4 wheel drive.
+Road conditions can vary greatly during winter, which April is at the tail end of.
+All visitors driving in the park between mid-October and early June should be prepared for winter driving conditions and should have vehicles with 4-wheel drive.